The Best Chocolate Tart

 Preparation time: 2 hours + 4-8 hours chilling time | Serves: 6 people

 One of the greatest pleasures in life is a well made chocolate tart.
 There’s something about a rich, almost mousse like layer of chocolate paired with the buttery contrast of a biscuity, golden crumb that just feels so right.
-This baked chocolate tart is no different, with a shortbread base and a luxe dark chocolate filling.
-While this recipe isn’t complicated, it requires a lot of patience, but trust me, it’s completely worth the wait.

-What makes this recipe special -
+What makes this Chocolate Tart recipe special?

 Personally I prefer the texture of a baked chocolate tart rather than a set one.
 The filling is essentially a very rich chocolate ganache, transformed into a deeply fudgy, dense centre with the addition of an egg.
-I also like to add a tablespoon of tahini to my shortbread base for a nutty, almost savoury flavour, and it pairs so wonderfully with chocolate.

 How to serve this chocolate tart -